Winding Up Petition: A 2026 Guide For Directors & SMEs

 You can keep up to date with the latest costs on the government website.

-Creditors can sometimes recover these costs if the company pays the debt before the hearing or if assets are later realised in liquidation.
-However, pursuing a petition carries risk: trade creditors often receive only a small percentage of what they are owed, if anything, once liquidation is complete.
+Creditors may recover these costs if the company pays the debt before the hearing, or if assets are realised during liquidation.

 Protecting directors from personal liability

-When a company faces a winding-up order, directors often worry about being held personally liable for the company’s debts.
-While directors have a degree of protection, that can be lost if the court or liquidator finds evidence of misconduct, negligence, or wrongful trading.
+When a company faces a winding-up order, personal liability is one of the first things directors worry about.
+A degree of protection exists — but it can be lost if the court or liquidator finds evidence of misconduct, negligence, or wrongful trading.

 To reduce personal risk, directors should act quickly and carefully.
 Key steps include:

-- Avoiding preferential payments: Do not repay certain creditors, or yourself, ahead of others.
-Favouring one creditor can later be challenged by a liquidator for preferential payments.
+- Avoid preferential payments: Do not repay certain creditors, or yourself, ahead of others.
+Favouring one creditor over another can later be challenged by a liquidator for preferential payments.

-- Stop trading if the company is insolvent: Continuing to trade when you know the business cannot meet its debts may result in a wrongful trading claim and personal liability for losses.
+- Stop trading when insolvent: Continuing to trade when the business cannot meet its debts may result in a wrongful trading claim and personal liability for resulting losses.

 - Keeping accurate records: Maintain up-to-date accounting records, board minutes, and financial statements.
 Missing or inaccurate information can be treated as evidence of misconduct.

-- Being transparent with the liquidator: Co-operate fully, provide requested documents promptly, and avoid any actions that could be seen as concealing company assets.
+- Co-operate with the liquidator: Provide documents promptly and avoid any actions that could be interpreted as concealing company assets..

-Engaging experienced insolvency solicitors at the first sign of financial distress can help you understand your duties, avoid missteps, and protect your position.
+Taking advice from experienced insolvency solicitors at the first sign of financial difficulty can help you understand your duties, avoid costly mistakes, and protect your personal position.

 A winding-up order is a court order to wind up a company that cannot pay its debts.
 Once made, the company enters compulsory liquidation and an Official Receiver takes control.